Acceptable Methods of Giving Notice

 Notice to a person under this chapter or the sending of a document to a person under this chapter must be accomplished in a manner reasonably suitable under the circumstances and likely to result in receipt of the notice or document.
 Permissible methods of notice or for sending a document include first class mail, personal delivery, delivery to the person's last known place of residence or place of business or a properly directed electronic message.

-A.R.S. § 14-10109(A)The key phrase is "reasonably suitable under the circumstances."
-Arizona does not require certified mail or hand delivery for every communication.
-A properly addressed first class letter or a well-directed email can satisfy the requirement.
-The standard is practical: did the trustee choose a method that was likely to actually reach the person?
+A.R.S. § 14-10109(A)The key phrase is "reasonably suitable."
+The law does not require certified mail or hand delivery.
+A first class letter or a clear email can meet the standard.

 When Notice Is Not Required

-Sometimes a trustee genuinely cannot locate a beneficiary.
-The person may have moved without leaving a forwarding address, or the trust may name a class of beneficiaries (like "all grandchildren") where some members are unknown.
-Arizona addresses this directly.
+Sometimes a trustee cannot locate a beneficiary.
+The person may have moved with no forwarding address.
+The trust may also name a class of beneficiaries where some members are unknown.

 Notice otherwise required under this chapter or a document otherwise required to be sent under this chapter need not be provided to a person whose identity or location is unknown to and not reasonably ascertainable by the trustee.

 A.R.S. § 14-10109(B)A beneficiary can also waive notice entirely.
-This sometimes happens in family trusts where beneficiaries prefer less formal communication.
-The waiver must come from the person who would otherwise receive the notice.
-For judicial proceedings involving a trust, notice follows the more formal requirements of A.R.S.
-14-1401 rather than the flexible standards in this section.
+This sometimes happens in family trusts where beneficiaries prefer less formal contact.
+The waiver must come from the person who would otherwise get the notice.